Tonyfu09/2023-24_OSWE_Note/README.md

 1. Discover escape characters or sequences.
 2. URL-encode the string and add it into the URL as a query parameter.

+- ### Code Analysis on SQL Injection
+1. Research does there have user controller variable can affect SQL injection

 - ### SQL injection Explain and sample testing <br>
 https://www.sqlinjection.net/detection/ <br>
 https://portswigger.net/web-security/sql-injection <br>